Reasons for valuing a business

 Business valuation = Maintainable profits x Price Earnings Multiple

 When we look at a business we do not know what the maintainable profits are in the future – we do not have a crystal ball.
-Therefore we normally look to the past – but at as we know past performance is no guarantee of future activity.
+Therefore we normally look to the past – but as we all know, past performance is no guarantee of future activity.

 Let us imagine this is a stable company and we can see recent performance and future prospects telling us that foreseeable profits are going to be £50k per year.
 We use our judgement as expert accountants to come up with this figure by looking at trends in the past and patterns of growth.
 This can be supported by forecasts or business plans the business might have produced.
 We might average a fluctuating profit to give a better estimate of future performance over a number of years.
 We might give more weight to recent years when calculating an average annual profit if for example there is a recent trend of profitability.